 Over 3 million people use BetterHelp.
 Their services are:

 - Professional and effective

 - Personalized and discreet

 How Long Does it Take to Feel Alcohol’s Effects?

 Alcohol enters your system as soon as you take that first drink.
-The first effects of alcohol set in fairly quickly, even if you don't notice them right away.
+The first effects of alcohol set in fairly quickly, even if you don't notice them immediately.

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), the effects are noticeable within 10 minutes and hit their peak after about 30 to 45 minutes.8 However, the strength may vary from person to person due to the factors discussed in the previous section.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), the effects are noticeable within 10 minutes.
+The effects can peak after about 30 to 45 minutes.8 However, the strength may vary from person to person due to factors already discussed.

 How Long Does it Take for the Effects of Alcohol to Wear Off?